hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/upgrading.md

 * When this query no longer returns any rows, the reindexing process is complete.
 * At this time, HAPI FHIR should be stopped once again in order to convert it to using the hash based indexes.
-* Modify your `DaoConfig` to specify that hash-based searches are used, using the following setting (this is the default setting, so it could also simply be omitted): `myDaoConfig.setDisableHashBasedSearches(false);`
+* Modify your `JpaStorageSettings` to specify that hash-based searches are used, using the following setting (this is the default setting, so it could also simply be omitted): `myStorageSettings.setDisableHashBasedSearches(false);`
 * Execute the migrator tool again, this time omitting the flag option, e.g.

 ```bash